Ptujec/LaunchBar/DeepL-Action/README.md

 ## Setup and options

 You need an API key for this action, which you can copy from here after you create an account: [https://www.deepl.com/de/pro-account/summary](https://www.deepl.com/de/pro-account/summary).
 There is a free plan.
 You still need to enter your credit card information though.
 You will be prompted to add it on the first run.
-You can set a new one with "shift-return".
+You can set a new one with ⇧⏎ "shift-return".

 ## Usage

-Enter the phrase you want to translate with "space bar" or set the output language with "enter"
+Enter the phrase you want to translate with ␣ "space bar" or set the target language with ⏎ "enter".

 ## Download